Kregor Hermet: Professional career

 Hermet began playing basketball with Audentes.

 On 1 September 2016, Hermet signed with Força Lleida.
 On 24 April 2017, he signed a three-year extension.
 In July 2020 he signed with Kalev/Cramo.

-On June 13, 2022, he signed with Start Lublin of the PLK.
+On 13 June 2022 he signed with Start Lublin of the PLK.

-In January 2023 Hermet went back to Kalev/Cramo and signed a 1 and a half year deal.
+In January 2023 Hermet went back to Kalev/Cramo and signed a one-and-a-half-year deal.

-Estonian national team
+National team career

 Hermet made his debut for the senior Estonian national team in the 2019 FIBA Basketball World Cup pre-qualifiers.

+Hermet was part of the Estonian national team at the EuroBasket 2025, averaging 3.8 points per game.